spirit-led-software/syslua/docs/architecture/01-builds.md

 }

 impl BuildCtx {
-    /// Fetch a URL with hash verification, returns placeholder pub fn fetch_url(&mut self, url: &str, sha256: &str) -> String;
+    /// Fetch a URL with hash verification, returns an opaque reference
+    /// that resolves to the downloaded file path at execution time pub fn fetch_url(&mut self, url: &str, sha256: &str) -> String;

-    /// Execute a shell command, returns placeholder pub fn cmd(&mut self, opts: impl Into<BuildCmdOptions>) -> String;
+    /// Execute a shell command, returns an opaque reference
+    /// that resolves to the command's stdout at execution time pub fn cmd(&mut self, opts: impl Into<BuildCmdOptions>) -> String;

     /// Consume context and return accumulated actions